· Dates:6/20-6/25 2021

 Tobacco: Smoking is not permitted in or near any buildings.
 All cigarette butts are to be placed into the metal can provided.

-Vehicles and Parking: We’re located .6 miles down a gravel road.
-During the winter and spring the road can be impassable for 2-wheel drive vehicles, and sometimes for any vehicles other than snow machines.
+Vehicles and Parking: We’re located on a private dirt down a gravel road.
+During the winter and spring the road can be impassable for 2-wheel drive vehicles.

-Telephone: We don’t have a phone or electricity.
-If you need to be in constant phone contact please consider bringing a cell phone, and if you need to charge a phone (or other electronic device), please look into getting a charger or bringing extra batteries.
+Telephone: We don’t have a phone or electricity in our teaching area.
+If you need to be in constant phone contact please consider bringing a cell phone, and if you need to charge a phone (or other electronic devices), please look into getting a charger or bringing extra batteries.

 Other: Please don’t bring any pets or illegal drugs.